philipabbey/fpga/VHDL/DFX_PS/README.md

-# Dynamic Function eXchange with PS (DFX_PS)
+# Dynamic Function eXchange with ICAP

 A minimal design to demonstrate DFX on a Zybo (Z7 or legacy) development board.
 This includes:
 * a code structure,
 * TCL compilation scripts, and
 * a TCL demonstration script to show the partial reconfiguration of the FPGA.

-Please read the blog post [Dynamic Function eXchange with PS]() for an explanation of how the code works in detail.
+Please read the blog post [Dynamic Function eXchange with ICAP]() for an explanation of how the code works in detail.

 ## Compilation